John Otavka· Author

 Our research has found that BOPIS is the most popular checkout option after cashiers and self-checkout, while Retail Dive has reported that it helps drive additional in-store purchases.
-It also helps reduce last-mile shipping costs, making it an appealing option for both shoppers and retailers.
+It also helps reduce last-mile shipping costs, making it profitable for brands and appealing to consumers.

-One of the most crucial elements to an exceptional BOPIS experience is strong inventory management.
-Going to a store and being told the item you wanted isn’t in stock is always disappointing, but it’s far worse if a store has already set the expectation that the item will be ready for pick up.
-If a customer doesn’t receive their order after they’ve received a notification and gone to your store, you’re guaranteed to damage consumer trust in your brand.
+One of the most crucial elements of any BOPIS strategy is strong inventory management.
+Arriving at a store and being told the item you wanted isn’t in stock is always disappointing, but it’s far worse if a store has already set the expectation that the item will be ready for pickup.
+If your customer doesn’t receive their order after they’ve received a notification and gone to your store, you’re guaranteed to damage trust in your brand.

 How can you avoid this?
 Make sure your inventory management system can quickly and effectively communicate cross-channel, with strong integration between your online store and your brick-and-mortar locations.
 This will help you avoid headaches (and unhappy customers( and win loyalty.

-Customers use BOPIS to avoid shipping charges and wait times.
-If your BOPIS option doesn’t help them avoid these pain points, it’s not adding value to the customer experience.
+Customers largely use BOPIS to avoid shipping charges and wait times.
+If your BOPIS option doesn’t help them avoid these pain points, it won’t add any value to their experience.

-Many retailers fulfill BOPIS orders at the customer service counter, forcing shoppers to wait in line with people making returns and exchanges.
-This is not ideal for the customer, who expects the buy online, pick up in-store experience to be fast and convenient.
+Many retailers initially opt to fulfill BOPIS orders at the customer service counter.
+While logical, this forces shoppers to wait in lengthy lines while other shoppers make returns and exchanges.
+This is frustrating for the shopper, who expects the buy online, pick up in-store experience to be fast and convenient.

 BOPIS orders should be ready within a few hours, with pickups located towards the front of the store and little to no wait times.
 Wal-Mart, for example, uses “Pickup Towers” and lockers to fulfill orders, letting customers simply walk in, enter a code, and retrieve their item with a minimum of fuss.

 Don’t forget about the top of your funnel.
 A BOPIS customer may be picking up their item in one of your brick-and-mortar stores, but ultimately, they’re online shoppers.
-That means that your customer’s online shopping experience is just as important as what happens in-store.
+That means that your customer’s digital shopping experience is just as important as what happens in-store.

 Creating a satisfying online customer experience requires ongoing effort and an understanding of what your particular customers.
-Implementing a Voice of Customer (VoC) program can help you track feedback and key metrics to quickly identify the pain points in your omnichannel strategy.
+Implementing a Voice of Customer (VoC) program can help you track feedback and key metrics to quickly identify where customers may be experiencing friction points in your omnichannel strategy.

-Rolling out a BOPIS program won’t do much good to offer fulfillment through BOPIS if your customers don’t know that it’s an additional service you provide.
-Promote your click-and-collect option as much as possible, especially online, in social media and email marketing campaigns.
+It won’t do much good to offer fulfillment through BOPIS if your customers don’t know that the option exists.
+You should boost awareness as much as possible, especially through online channels like social media and email.